LexPredict/lexpredict-contraxsuite/docker/README.md

 # Contraxsuite: Quick Deployment

-This folder contains scripts for fast deploying current latest Contraxsuite release on a clean Ubuntu 16.04 machine.
+This folder contains scripts for fast deploying current latest Contraxsuite release on a clean Ubuntu 16.04 or 18.04 machine.

 Contraxsuite application is provided as a Docker image freely available at Docker Hub (https://hub.docker.com/r/lexpredict/lexpredict-contraxsuite/)